 I am an Aussie who went to San Pedro Sula for the Australia vs Honduras intercontinental playoff for the 2018 FIFA World Cup.
 Here are the basic practical matters you need to know if you want to come to SPS to watch a game.
-All the places mentioned are marked in the map below, the map itself is here.
+All the places mentioned are marked on the map.

-You can see which airpots have direct flights to San Pedro Sula on the Ramón Villeda Morales International Airport Wikipedia page.
-From the Americas or Europe you can get there with 1 stop.
+You can see which airports have direct flights to San Pedro Sula on the Ramón Villeda Morales International Airport Wikipedia page.
+From the Americas or Europe, you can get there with 1 stop.
 If travel websites like Expedia or Kayak do not give you 1 stop flight options hack together your own fair by buying 2 separate tickets.

 Ask your hotel to pick you up from the airport or use the local taxis as long as the driver agrees to use the meter rather than trying to negotiate a fair.

 Modern 5-star hotel with 3 good restaurants and delicious 24/7 room service.
-It’s attached to multiplaza shopping mall so you can safely go back and forth from hotel to shopping any time.
-The internet conection can be slow.
+It’s attached to the Multiplaza shopping mall so you can safely go back and forth from hotel to shopping any time.
+The internet connection can be slow.

 Holiday Inn Express